 Once you have decided that this program is right for you, you can provide us with your information by filling out an online form.
 Filling out this form will allow us to send you further information about the cohort including enrollment deadlines, registration deadlines, etc. but filling out the form does not mean that you will be required to join the cohort.

 If you have not already done so and would like to indicate your INTENT to be part of the next cohort, simply do the following:

 Once we have received your completed AIG (Academically Intellectually Gifted) Intent Form, you will be ready for the next step in the process.

 First, you will need to decide whether you want to be a degree-seeking graduate student or a non-degree-seeking student.
 If you are interested ONLY in getting your Add-On AIG licensure, you would apply as a non-degree seeking student.
 If, however, you are interested in obtaining your master's degree and an Add-On AIG licensure, you will apply as a degree-seeking student.
 Please read below about how to apply for the Add-On AIG licensure as a non-degree or degree seeking student.
 Be certain to read the set of directions that fits your intent.
 Note that you should complete this step as soon as possible in order to be considered for the next cohort.
-Though the next cohort does not begin until June 2013, registration for the courses begin in March and spots are filled on a first come, first served basis for those who have completed their ECU application.
+Registration for the courses begin in March and spots are filled on a first come, first served basis for those who have completed their ECU application.